STORY AND PHOTOGRAPHS BY PATRICK SMITH

 Today there’s naught but gray ocean, the demarcations west of Greenwich passing invisibly, 60 cold miles at a time.

 Which is fine since the view from the forward jumpseat of a 747 is terrible, unless you enjoy meditating on a wall of chipped zinc chromate, or else repeatedly reading the lifejacket instructions embroidered onto the back of the captain’s chair.
 With all due love for the 747, the better jumpseat was on the old DC-10, where the aft left window extended from head-level to below the shins.
 You literally had a wall of glass to look through, and during steep approaches or up over the Andes, the seat was worthy of an Imax ticket.

 My knee feels to be seizing, so I go for a walk.

 I hobble downstairs and all the way rearward, past row 57 and up the other aisle.
 The plane is full and there’s crap all over the floor.
 Loitering near the rear galley, where I’ve asked for a Diet Coke, is a young guy in a striped sweater waiting for the lav.
 He’s a straightlaced sort, maybe a law student or a kid who’d splurged for a bachelor party in Holland.
 He seems the type who might have a Bulldog Café t-shirt in his luggage, which later he’ll give to his girlfriend who’ll wear it for the rest of the summer on Cape Cod.

 He is sweating, I realize.
 A nervous flyer?
 All flyers are nervous flyers, whether they admit it or not, but this is more serious.
-His J. Crew mock turtleneck (eggplant) is starting to blot, and there are wet barbs of hair sticking from his neck.
-I shift my wait so that I’m leaning against the door sill – my thigh firmly against the flat white shelf where it says DO NOT SIT.
+His J. Crew mock turtleneck (eggplant) is starting to blot, and wet barbs of hair are sticking from his neck.
+I shift my weight so that I’m leaning against the door sill – my thigh held firmly against the flat white shelf where it says DO NOT SIT.